shayaantx/botdarr/README.md

 - [x] Configurable value for amount of results to show during searches
 - [x] Configurable value for max number of movies, shows, and artists per user
 - [x] Configurable command prefix (i.e., /help, $help, !help)
+- [x] Configurable value for url base for radarr, sonarr, and lidarr
 - [x] Lookup torrents for movies and force download
 - [x] (discord/slack only) Thumbs up reaction will add search results
 - [x] User requests audited to local database